Important Update Regarding I-Fest 2021

 I-Fest is made special by the university and community members who participate each year.
-There are several ways that you can get involved in this year’s I-Fest:
+There are several ways that you can get involved in I-Fest:

 For more information, please see the “Participate” tab below.